-TIME FUND FOCUS BUDGET 2019-2031 IPCEI: Important Projects of Common European Interest A European-wide initiative that aims to build up a sustainable and competitive battery value chain in Europe.
-12 EU member states provide funding for more than 50 companies for first industrial deployment of innovative battery technologies. € 3.2 billion 2021-2027 Horizon Europe Programme and Co-Programmed Partnership Batt4EU The aim of BATT4EU is to establish a European battery value chain by 2030.
+TIME FUND FOCUS BUDGET 2019-2031 Two Battery IPCEIs: Important Projects of Common European Interest Two European-wide R&D initiatives that aim to build up a sustainable and competitive battery value chain in Europe.
+12 EU member states provide funding for more than 70 companies in 68 subprojects aiming for research and development across the full battery value chain. € 6.1 billion 2021-2027 Horizon Europe Programme and Co-Programmed Partnership Batt4EU The aim of BATT4EU is to establish a European battery value chain by 2030.
 The objectives are to increase battery energy and power densities and charging rates, improve cycle lifetime, reduce battery costs, implement best-in-class operations for manufacturing and recycling, and reduce the carbon footprint.
-Battery research is also funded through other calls, such as those launched by the ERC and the EIC. € 95.5 billion (€ 925 million for BATT4EU) 2023-2025 TCTF: Temporary Crisis Transition Framework Support measures in sectors which are key for the transition for the net-zero economy.
-Enabling the investment support for the manufacturing of batteries, solar panels, wind turbines, heat-pumps, electrolysers as well as financial support to build up the recycling industry for critical raw materials. € 1.287 billion (transition measures) 2020-2030 Innovation Fund The Innovation Fund aims to help businesses invest in clean energy and industry to boost economic growth, create local future-proof jobs and reinforce European technological leadership on a global scale.
-The additional €3 billion for batteries will cover the mid part of the value chain (cell production), and there is an expectation of trickle-down economics to initiate much needed integration.
-A directed spill-over will be more incentivizing for the private investor as the case for validity of return in € 4.8 billion (not limited to batteries + an additional dedicated instrument for the battery value chain mounting up to €3 billion for three years announced in Dec.
+Battery research is also funded through other calls, such as those launched by the ERC and the EIC. € 95.5 billion (€ 925 million for BATT4EU) 2023-2025 TCTF: Temporary Crisis Transition Framework Allows EU member states through lower regulations to implement support measures against energy crisis due to war in Ukraine for sectors, which are key for the transition to net-zero economy. transitional measures implemented on member state level 2020-2030 Innovation Fund The Innovation Fund aims to help businesses invest in clean energy and industry to boost economic growth, create local future-proof jobs and reinforce European technological leadership on a global scale. € 4.8 billion (not limited to batteries + an additional dedicated instrument for the battery value chain mounting up to €3 billion for three years announced in Dec.
 2023)